 Encourage Balanced Eating, Not Dieting

-Additionally, try to avoid labeling foods as “good” or “bad.”
-Instead, talk about “everyday foods” that help the body grow strong and “sometimes foods” that are fun to enjoy once in a while.
-This language reduces guilt and encourages healthier choices over time.
+And try to stay away from classifying foods as “good” or “bad.”
+Instead of “good” and “bad” foods, talk about “everyday foods” that help your body develop strength and “everyday foods” that are enjoyable to have once in a while.
+This language helps lessen guilt and fosters better decisions over time.

 Make Mealtimes Relaxed and Positive

 Healthy habits begin with a positive environment.
 Therefore, try to create calm, predictable meals where the whole family sits together.
-When parents model healthy eating, kids naturally pick up on it.
+When parents model healthy eating, kids naturally learn from it.

 Avoid pressuring children to clean their plates.
 Encouraging them to listen to their hunger and fullness cues keeps them from overeating and builds trust in their bodies.
 Moreover, involving kids in grocery shopping or simple meal prep often boosts their interest in nutritious foods.